QualiChain/knowledge-extraction/README.md

 sbt -Dhttp.port=9006 run

-DOCKERISED VERSION: there is a dockerfile in the dob-ie folder, use this file to create docker image and execute, at the beggining of docker file, there are commands for creating the image as well for running it.
+DOCKERISED VERSION: there is a dockerfile in the dobie folder, use this file to create docker image and execute, at the beggining of docker file, there are commands for creating the image as well for running it.

-There is also a read me in the folder containing instructions specific for dob-ie.
+There is also a read me in the folder containing instructions specific for dobie.

-Examples: For an example on how to call the dob-ie: Take a look into the "dob-ie example" under the examples folder
+Examples: For an example on how to call the dobie: Take a look into the "dobie example" under the examples folder

 #### STEP 4: JobWatch